cassiobotaro/rivendell/multistagepython/README.md

 ### Step 4

+Let's create a minimal dockerfile using `python:3-slim` as base.
-Alpine don't have whells and it is a problem, then we will use slim images to reduce image size, and aldo multi stage building to cache our dependencies and improve build speed.
+Alpine don't have whells and it is a problem, then we will use slim images to reduce image size.

 `docker build -t step4 -f Dockerfile.step4 .`